psychemedia/storytelling-notes/love_more_salt.md

 'Let me make it,' says Cap o' Rushes.

 Well, the cook wouldn't at first, but at last she said yes, and Cap o' Rushes made the gruel.
-And when she had made it she slipped the ring into it on the sly before the cook took it up- stairs.
+And when she had made it she slipped the ring into it on the sly before the cook took it upstairs.

 The young man he drank it and he saw the ring at the bottom.